 Tax Consequences of Borrowing From a Retirement Plan

-If you participate in a qualified retirement plan through your job or self employment --such as a 401(k), profit-sharing, or Keogh plan -- you might be allowed to borrow from the account.
-(The borrowing option is not available for traditional IRAs, Roth IRAs, SEPs or SIMPLE-IRAs.)
+If your company has a qualified retirement plan or you have set one up in self employment -- such as a 401(k), profit-sharing, or Keogh plan -- the participants might be allowed to borrow from their accounts.
+(This option is not available for traditional IRAs, Roth IRAs, SEPs, or SIMPLE-IRAs.)

-In the right circumstances, taking out a plan loan can be a smart financial move because you gain access (within limits) to your retirement account money without having to pay taxes.
-Plus, when you repay the loan with interest (which is generally at a reasonable rate), you're effectively paying the interest to yourself rather than to some commercial lender.
-But there is a caveat: You must be prepared to pay back the borrowed money on time or face potentially dire tax consequences.
+In the right circumstances, taking out a plan loan can be a smart financial move because a participant gains access (within limits) to his or her retirement account money without having to pay taxes.
+Plus, when the loan is repaid with interest (which is generally at a reasonable rate), the participant is effectively paying the interest to him or herself rather than to some commercial lender.
+But there is a caveat: A participant must be prepared to pay back the borrowed money on time or face potentially dire tax consequences.

 You cannot deduct personal interest unless you spend the borrowed money to acquire or improve your main or second residence or you spend it on qualified higher education expenses.
 However, in the case of interest on retirement plan loans used for educational expenses, the deduction is not available.

 If you inject the borrowed money into a pass-through entity business, such as an S corporation, partnership, or LLC, and you are active in the business, you can generally deduct the related interest as a business expense.